-There has been ongoing disagreement as to whether existing authorities for case-bycase exemptions from environmental requirements are sufficient to preserve military readiness.
-Assessing the need for broader exemptions is difficult because of the lack of data on the cumulative impact of environmental requirements on readiness.
-Although DOD has cited anecdotal instances of training restrictions or delays at certain installations, the Department does not have a system in place to comprehensively track these cases and assess their impact on readiness.

-In 2002, the General Accounting Office (GAO, now renamed the Government Accountability Office) found that DOD's readiness reports did not indicate the extent to which environmental requirements restrict combat training activities, and that such reports indicate a high level of readiness overall.
-However, GAO noted individual instances of environmental restrictions at some military installations and recommended that DOD's reporting system be improved to more accurately identify problems for training that might be attributed to restrictions imposed by environmental requirements.
-A 2003 GAO report found that environmental restrictions are only one of several factors, including urban growth, that affect DOD's ability to carry out training activities, but that DOD continues to be unable to broadly measure the impact of encroachment on readiness.
+Whether existing exemption authorities are sufficient to preserve military readiness has been an ongoing issue.
+Assessing the need for broader exemptions is difficult because of the lack of data on the cumulative impact of environmental requirements on readiness overall.
+Although DOD has cited instances of training restrictions or delays at certain installations, the Department does not have a system in place to comprehensively track these cases and assess their impact on readiness.
+In 2002, the General Accounting Office (GAO, now renamed the Government Accountability Office) found that DOD's readiness reports did not indicate the extent to which environmental requirements restrict training activities, and that such reports indicate a high level of readiness overall.
+However, GAO did note individual instances of environmental restrictions at some installations.
+A 2003 GAO report found that environmental restrictions are one of several factors, including urban growth, that can affect DOD's ability to carry out training activities, but that DOD continues to be unable to broadly measure the impact of encroachment on readiness.